This article was written by Holly Sennett.

 Windsor Castle has long been seen as a symbol of the British Monarchy and a significant British landmark.
-During its long history, Windsor has played host to nearly every monarch from Henry I in the 12th century to the current Queen.
+During its long history, Windsor has played host to nearly every monarch, from Henry I in the 12th century to King Charles III.
 Some monarchs have never left.

 A Royal History

 In 1475, Edward IV built a new chapel which would become his final resting place less than ten years later.
 In 1484, the grave of the deposed King Henry VI would become a place of pilgrimage for many across the country who sympathised with the Lancastrian cause.
-Windsor would remain a favourite burial-place for many monarchs.
+Windsor would remain a favourite burial place for many monarchs.
 Henry VIII and his third wife Jane Seymour, interred in 1547 and 1537 respectively, were only a couple.
-Other burials include Edward VII and the current Queen’s father and mother, George VI and the Queen Mother.
+Other burials include Edward VII and the current King’s grandfather and grandmother, George VI and the Queen Mother.